YottaDB/YDBDoc/MessageRecovery/errors.rst

 NAMRANGEOVERLAP, Range in name specifications mmmm and nnnn overlap using collation sequence #cccc

-GDE Error: This indicates that the subscripted name specifications mmmm and nnnn belong to the same unsubscripted global name and map to different regions but define ranges that overlap.
+GDE Error: This indicates that the subscripted name specifications mmmm and nnnn belong to the same unsubscripted global name and map to different regions, but define ranges that overlap.

 Action: Ranges that overlap cannot map to different regions.
 The only exception is sub-ranges where one range lies completely inside of another.
 Fix the range specifications to either map to the same region or split the ranges further to avoid overlap.